Kimmel Reminds First Audience Since COVID How to Watch Things in Person (Video)

-On Monday Jimmy Kimmel welcomed his first real live studio audience since the COVID lockdown began in March 2020 — for the last few months’ he’s been filming in the studio but the audience has consisted of his staff and the occasional guest.
+On Monday Jimmy Kimmel welcomed his first real live studio audience since the COVID lockdown began in March 2020 — for the last few months, he’s been filming in his L.A. studio but the audience has consisted of his staff and the occasional live in-person guest.

-Also, Kimmel shared with his new audience the last joke he the last pre-COVID audience — and it bombed, just like it did last year.
+Also, Kimmel shared with his new audience the last joke he delivered to the last pre-COVID audience — and it bombed, just like it did last year.

-Kimmel’s audience was, by the way, only at half capacity due to continuing COVID safety protocols.
-But even that number was enough to create a dramatic difference in noise levels from his previous in-studio shows of late, where his staff (and the occasional guest) played the role of audience.
+By the way, Kimmel’s audience was only at half capacity due to continuing COVID safety protocols in Los Angeles.
+But even that number was enough to create a dramatic difference in noise levels from his previous in-studio shows of late.

 “Wow — where did all these people come from?”
 Kimmel said as he started his monologue.
 “That’s very nice — I appreciate it.
 You know, for those of you watching from home, if it sounds different it’s because after more than, what, 15 months — at home and in a mostly empty studio — we finally have a real audience.
 It’s almost like a real show for a change.”